SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

     *   However, it cannot attack while in Bulwark Stance, its focus solely on defense.
     *   *This Sentinel is ideal for protecting valuable properties, a living fortress.*
 *   If a Stone Sentinel is animated on a turn where a 12 is rolled, its hit points are doubled for the turn, an impenetrable wall.
+*   **Healing:** If a Stalwart Sentinel ends its turn on a damaged property, it heals that property by 1 Hit Point.

 > [!TIP]
 > Employ the Stalwart Sentinel to fortify your most profitable properties, making them nigh-impregnable fortresses against your rivals' schemes.
+Utilize its new healing ability to maintain your properties' integrity.

-### ♦️ The Adaptive Sentinel (Jack of Diamonds)
+#### ♦️ The Adaptive Sentinel (Jack of Diamonds)

 *A versatile warrior, this Sentinel is a master of improvisation, capable of shifting its focus between offense and defense as the tides of battle demand.*